JwillSDP/NOTES_Dev_work/Firebase Web Services/Stripe Extention/Stripe Firebase v9 modular.md

 }

 ```
-> 1. Imports: Import collection, addDoc, and getFirestore from firebase/firestore.
+> 1. **Imports:** Import collection, addDoc, and getFirestore from firebase/firestore.
-> 2. Accessing Firestore: Use getFirestore() to retrieve the Firestore instance.
+> 2. **Accessing Firestore:** Use getFirestore() to retrieve the Firestore instance.
-> 3. Creating Documents: Use addDoc to create a new document in the specified collection
+> 3. **Creating Documents:** Use addDoc to create a new document in the specified collection
-> 4. Path Construction:Use collection(db, "customers", currentUser.uid, "checkout_sessions") to construct the path to the nested collection.
+> 4. **Path Construction:** Use collection(db, "customers", currentUser.uid, "checkout_sessions") to construct the path to the nested collection.
-> 5. Data Fields: Pass the data fields as an object to addDoc.
+> 5. **Data Fields:** Pass the data fields as an object to addDoc.
-> 6. Return Value: addDoc returns a DocumentReference, which you can use to access the newly created document.
+> 6. **Return Value:** addDoc returns a DocumentReference, which you can use to access the newly created document.

 ## Start a subscription with Stripe Checkout